iqzmn/LSTM_Stock_Price_Model/README.md

 # LSTM_Stock_Price
-Using LSTM Recurrent neural networks to predict security prices on MOEX
+Using LSTM Recurrent Neural Network to predict security prices on MOEX